1. Quickstart

 2. Connect to MindsDB from a SQL Client

-You can use the MindsDB Cloud Editor or open your preferred SQL client, such as DBeaver or MySQL CLI, and connect to MindsDB.
+You can use the MindsDB Editor or open your preferred SQL client, such as DBeaver or MySQL CLI, and connect to MindsDB.

 3. Connect a Database Using CREATE DATABASE